Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 >>>>>>>>>>>

 Usage: to_seconds(date) returns the number of seconds since the year 0 of the given value.
 Returns NULL if value is invalid.
 An argument of a LONG type can be used.
-It must be formatted as YMMDD, YYMMDD, or YYYYMMDD.
+It must be formatted as YMMDD, YYMMDD, YYYMMDD or YYYYMMDD.
+Note that a LONG type argument cannot have leading 0s as it will be parsed using an octal numbering system.

 Argument type: STRING/LONG/DATE/DATETIME/TIME/TIMESTAMP